 New Proxy Requirements for 2018: Pay Ratio Disclosure Rule

-This CLE webinar will provide an analysis of the SEC’s pay ratio disclosure rules, and how the pay ratio calculation should be reflected in proxy statements.
+This CLE course will provide an analysis of the SEC’s pay ratio disclosure rules, and how the pay ratio calculation should be reflected in proxy statements.

 - Proxies—new developments for 2018